zumba/vanilla-js-connect/README.md

 ### Getting Started
 First, instantiate a Request, User, and Config object.
 The Config class will throw errors if any arguments are not set.
-SSO will respond with an Error Response if any arguments for User or Request are missing or incorrect.
+SSO will respond with a Response containing an error message if any arguments for User or Request are missing or incorrect.

       //We store these in an environment file
       $config = new $Config([